TheBrandonDelgado/emotion-hotel/README.md

-# emotion-hotel
+# Emotion Hotel
-Small static webpage to practice CSS-in-JS
+A static webpage to learn the fundamentals of CSS-in-JS using the @emotion/react library